David Isberg: Opeth

-He formed Opeth with friends from Täby in the spring of 1990.
+Isberg formed Opeth with friends from Täby in the spring of 1990.
 Long-time friend Mikael Åkerfeldt was in a band called Eruption but was considering leaving that group.
 Isberg invited him to play bass for Opeth and Åkerfeldt accepted the offer.
-When he came to rehearsal, however, none of the other band members knew he was coming and did not want to kick out the current bassist.
-The ensuing argument resulted in the departure of all other members, who in turn formed Crowley in 1990; they released a demo tape entitled The Gate in 1991.
+When he came to rehearsal, however, none of the other band members knew he was coming and did not want to kick out the previous bassist.
+The ensuing argument resulted in the departure of all other members, who in turn formed Crowley in 1990; they released a demo tape, The Gate, in 1991.

-Isberg remained with Opeth until 1992. Åkerfeldt then assumed his duties as lead vocalist.
+Isberg remained with Opeth until 1992. Åkerfeldt then took over as lead vocalist.

 After Opeth

 Isberg continued his musical career with electronic project Grooveza (later Grooveza/Fuzz), death metal bands Mynjun and Braathum, and experimental death metal band David Isberg & The Stockholm War Ensemble.
 Formed in Stockholm, he and Adam Skogvards of Mynjun formed death metal band Tutorial.
 Arising out of his death-doom project Somn, Isberg formed bloodofjupiter in 2011.